kadee711/To-Do-List/README.md

-# To-Do-List
+# 📝 To-Do List Web App

-A clean and responsive To-Do List application built with HTML, CSS, and JavaScript.
-This project allows users to efficiently manage daily tasks in a visually appealing interface with intuitive controls.
+A clean and responsive **To-Do List** application built using HTML, CSS, and JavaScript.
+Designed for users to effortlessly manage daily tasks with a modern and intuitive interface.

+---

+## 🔧 Features

+- ✔️ Add new tasks instantly
+- 🗑️ Remove completed or unwanted tasks
+- ✅ Mark tasks as done with visual feedback
+- 🎨 Stylish, gradient-based UI with hover effects
+- 📱 Fully responsive for desktop and mobile devices

+---

+## 💡 Tech Stack

+- **HTML5** – Structure
+- **CSS3** – Layout and styling (including custom check icons)
+- **JavaScript (Vanilla)** – Interactive functionality